TMu42/web-build/README.md

 commands.
 A special "empty" command `:;` may be used to add a comment where a command isn't otherwise needed.
 In the above example, the comment is:<br>
 `" with an optional comment."`.

+### Multi-line commands

+A command may span more than one line if needed.
+To enable multi-line commands, the escape character `\` must be used to escape the new line; this is similar to Python's line continuation syntax.
+When a command spans two or more lines, the newline at the end of each line is ignored.
+Any indent on subsequent lines is also ignored.
+Note that a comment may only appear on the last line of any command as it must follow the terminator `;` and line continuation is not available after the terminator `;`.
+Thus the following should all be treated as equivalent by the interpreter:

+    >    :THIS:IS:A:COMMAND; with a comment.

+    >    :THIS:IS:A:COMMAND\
+                           ; with a comment.

+    >    :THIS\
+         :IS\
+         :A\
+         :COMMAND; with a comment.

+    >    :THIS:IS\
+              :A\
+              :COMMAND; with a comment.

+    >    :TH\
+          IS\
+         :IS\
+         :A:\
+          CO\
+          MM\
+          AN\
+          D; with a comment.`

 ### Command directory